kenjennings/Atari-Breakout76/README06GameScreen.md

 To "Flash" Scores, Player Number, or Ball counter the image must be drawn and erased, since each shares the same line with another value that may not be flashing.

-The Scores, Ball counter, and Player number are actually 3x5 "segments".
+The Scores, Ball counter, and Player number are conceptually 3x5 "segments".
 Each "segment" is vertically 3 scanlines tall.
-This is accomplished by one Mode C and one Mode B instruction using LMS to reference the same graphics memory.
+This is accomplished by one Mode C (1 scan line) and one Mode B (2 scan lines) instruction using LMS to reuse the same graphics memory for each mode line.

 **Main Display List**